DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/container-best-practices/README.md

 ## Task

-- Create a `Dockerfile` for the project.
+- Create a `Dockerfile` to containerize project.
-- Apply Docker best practices.
+- Apply Docker container best practices.
 - Create a CI pipeline to automate the best practices checks.

 ## Requirements